refinedev/refine/documentation/docs/api-reference/antd/hooks/import/useImport.md

 ### `resourceName`

-> Default: Read from the current route
+> Default: It reads the `resource` value from the current URL.

 Determines which resource is passed to the `create` or `createMany` method of your data provider.